Aboood-2002/backendProject/upload/images/readme.txt

-Use this folder (upload) to upload images or videos with multer
+Use this folder (upload) to upload images with multer